Cubic regularized subspace Newton for non-convex optimization: CONVERGENCE ANALYSIS

 \paragraph{A practical scaling rule.}

 The theoretical result of Theorem~\ref{thm:convergence_||s||^2} relies on using Eq.~\eqref{eq:adaptive_tau} which requires access to the gradient and Hessian norms.
 We note that one can use the estimates computed over a subset of coordinates $S \subset [n]$.
 We give further details regarding the validity of this scheme in the Appendix.
 Alternatively, we have discovered that a less complex schedule produces comparable results.
-Our starting point is the observation that $\| \h_{k-1}^* \|^2$ exhibits exponential growth on most datasets, as illustrated in Figure \ref{fig:logistic_regression_norm_h_k_2}.
+Our starting point is the observation that $\| \h_{k-1}^* \|^2$ exhibits exponential growth on most datasets, as illustrated in Figure \ref{fig:logistic_regression_norm_h_k2}.
 We posit that this exponential increase allows us to employ a coordinate sampling schedule that also follows an exponential trend.
-We substantiate the effectiveness of this straightforward approach in Section~\ref{sec:experiments}.
+By choosing a slowly growing constant for the exponential, we obtain significant speed-ups in practice.
+We substantiate the effectiveness of this straightforward approach in Appendix~\ref{subsec:constant_vs_exponential_schedule}.

-\section{Experiments}
+\section{EXPERIMENTS}

 We now verify our theoretical results numerically.
 Due to space limitations, we can only present a fraction of the experiments and refer the reader to the Appendix for the remaining experiments.
 We ran experiments with a logistic regression loss with a \textit{non-convex regularizer} $\lambda\cdot \sum_{i=1}^n \x_i^2/(1+\x_i^2)$~\citep{kohler2017sub} where $\lambda > 0$ controls the strength of the regularizer.
 An overview of the three datasets used in our experiments can be found in Table \ref{table:datasets_overview}.
 All runs were initialized in the origin at $\x_0 = \mathbf{0}$ and all the plots shown in this section are averaged over three runs.
 The shaded region corresponds to one standard deviation.
 In the inner loop of Algorithm~\ref{alg:SSCN}, we solve the subproblem exactly up to a pre-specified tolerance of $1e^{-5}$.
 We use the exact same subsolver, which is discussed in section 3.3 in~\cite{kohler2017sub} \footnote{We used the implementation provided at \url{https://github.com/jonaskohler/subsampled_cubic_regularization/} under the Apache-2.0 license.}.
 The experiments were run on an Apple MacBook Pro with an Apple M1 Pro Chip and 16 GB RAM.